-Effects of Angular Estrogens on Global Gene Expression Profile in MCF-7:5C Cells.
-Since Z2OHTPE demonstrated biologic effects and effects on the proapoptotic genes similar to E2, whereas the other TPEs showed partial agonist activities, we assessed the effect of Z2OHTPE and BPTPE on the overall gene expression (including genes not regulated by estrogens directly) compared with E2 in the MCF-7:5C cells.
-To assess the effects of the test compounds on the global transcriptional gene activity in MCF-7:5C cells, the cells were treated for 0, 48, and 96 hours with E2, Z2OHTPE, and BPTPE.
-We used the RNA from the treated cells for microarray analysis, and the regulation of some of the up- and downregulated genes with the highest fold changes was analyzed as described in the Experimental Procedures section.
-The results indicate that, compared with 0 hours control, E2 considerably up- and downregulated numerous genes (Fig. 5) after both 48 and 96 hours of treatment.
-Compared with the effect of E2 on transcriptional activity of these genes, test compound Z2OHTPE was able to regulate the same genes in a similar fashion as E_2 at both time points but, compared with 0 hours control, was less effective than E_2 (Fig. 5).
-At the same time, compound BPTPE was also able to considerably change the expression of the same panel of genes when compared with the 0 hour control; however, it was much less effective than both E2 and Z2OHTPE in regulating the expression of these genes with a certain cluster of genes actually being downregulated even after 96 hours of treatment compared with 0 hour control.
-This is the opposite of the effects of E2 and Z2OHTPE (Fig. 5).
-These results are not only consistent with BPTPE being a partial agonist and the least potent test compound, as shown in our biologic assays and in the analysis on the apoptosis-related genes described above, but also demonstrate that Z2OHTPE is similar to E2 compared with BPTPE.
+Effects of angular estrogens on global gene expression profile in MCF-7:5C cells.
+Since Z2OHTPE demonstrated biological effects and effects on the proapoptotic genes similar to $E_2$ , whereas, the other TPEs showed partial agonist activities, we assessed the effect of Z2OHTPE and BPTPE on the overall gene expression (including genes not regulated by estrogens directly) compared to $E_2$ in the MCF-7:5C cells.
+To assess the effects of the test compounds on the global transcriptional gene activity in MCF-7:5C cells the cells were treated for 0, 48 and 96 hours with $E_2$ , Z2OHTPE and BPTPE.
+We used the RNA from the treated cells for microarray analysis and the regulation of some of the up- and downregulated genes with the highest fold changes were analyzed as described in the Experimental Procedures section.
+The results indicate that, compared to 0 hours control, $E_2$ considerably up- and downregulated numerous genes (Fig. 5) after both 48 and 96 hours of treatment.
+Compared to the effect of $E_2$ on transcriptional activity of these genes test compound Z2OHTPE was able to regulate the same genes in a similar fashion as $E_2$ at both time points, however, compared to 0 hours control was less effective as $E_2$ (Fig. 5).
+At the same time, compound BPTPE was also able to considerably change the expression of the same panel of genes when compared to the 0 hour control, however, it was much less effective than both $E_2$ and Z2OHTPE in regulating the expression of these genes with a certain cluster of genes being actually downregulated even after 96 hours of treatment compared to 0 hour control.
+This is the opposite of the effects of $E_2$ and Z2OHTPE (Fig. 5).
+These results are not only consistent with BPTPE being a partial agonist and the least potent test compound as shown in our biological assays and in the analysis on the apoptosis-related genes described above, but also demonstrate that Z2OHTPE is similar to $E_2$ compared to BPTPE.
 Patterns are consistent.
-The full list of genes included in the heatmap analysis is presented in the Supplemental File 1.
-To further study the effects of the test compounds on gene transcription, we used quantitative real-time PCR to measure the expression of select estrogen-regulated genes that are directly dependent on the transcriptional activity of the ligand-bound ER.
+The full list of genes included in the heatmap analysis is presented in the supplemental file 1.
+To study the effects of the test compounds on gene transcription further we have used qRT-PCR to measure the expression of select estrogenregulated genes that are directly dependent on the transcriptional activity of the ligand-bound ER.